loafoe/helm2cf/README.md

 - Generic search and replace map for known wrong values
 - Generate network policies commands based on Helm structure
 - Generate route config based on Ingress discovered annotations

+## discussion

+### ingress
+since k8s ingress is usually configured by annotation it's a challenge to figure this out programmatically from the Helm directly.
+It would be very cool though if we can deduce a reverse proxy setting based on at least the `nginx` ingress controller.

+### networking
+Network policies are required for container-to-container networking in Cloud foundry.
+These should be generated based on the Helm charts.

 # author